 Here are the new products, which are slightly reminiscent of Zopa’s approach:

 Whilst it is called the ‘Going Rate’, the key change is that this rate is fixed instead of taking the variable one on the market at the time.
-In some senses, this will benefit those who auto-invest, as it ensures not being locked into very low loan rates caused by a temporary anomaly.
+In some senses, this will benefit those who auto-invest.
+It ensures not being locked into very low loan rates caused by a temporary anomaly.

-The Rolling Market will end up disappearing to be replaced by Access, which seems logical enough as they share many traits, and 3% is a fair enough proxy for the rolling rate.
+The Rolling Market will end up disappearing to be replaced by Access.
+This seems logical enough as they share many traits, and 3% is a fair enough proxy for the rolling rate.

 Crucially there is another aspect: